 The steps will attach to the risers and should have pre-drilled holes to allow them to be secured.
 If not and if instructed to do so, drill holes into the steps in order to attach them to the riser.

-Follow the carefully the instructions for attaching the handrails.
-You will be required to use the level to position the handrails and secure to the posts.
-Once in place and secured, the balusters will be secured in equal distance to the risers and handrail.
+Follow the instructions carefully for attaching the handrails.
+You will be required to use the level to position the handrails and secure them to the posts.
+Once in place and secured, the balusters will be secured an equal distance to the risers and handrail.
 The balusters will provide additional stability and strength to the staircase assembly.

 Once you have completed the assembly of the balusters, the project is complete.
-Clean up and dust or excess debris that may have accumulate and enjoy your new spiral staircase.
+Clean up any dust or excess debris that may have accumulated and enjoy your new spiral staircase.